Manchester, Manchester University Press , 2013, ISBN: 9780719089541 ; 256pp.; Price: £65.00

 University of Nottingham

 Many books on topics related to the medieval Bible have appeared in recent years, usually collections of essays by different authors, and a lot of them have been disappointing in their lack of overall focus and variable scholarly quality.
-The volume under review in the Manchester Medieval Studies series is a single-author work with a clear aim, and is scholarly rigorous throughout.
+The volume under review in the Manchester Medieval Studies series is a single-author work with a clear aim, and is rigorously scholarly throughout.
 Its title is ambiguous.
 Is it an account of how people in medieval England approached the Bible, or is it a guide to how we might today approach the topic of the Bible in medieval England?
 It turns out to be predominantly the former, but at the same time it promotes a challenging methodology which will interest all who work in this very broad and dauntingly complex field.
 At first glance, the four long chapters cover widely differing topics: the Bible and liturgy, the Bible as talisman, biblical ‘paratext’, and the preaching of the Bible.
 In fact, it is the ‘multimedia’ approach that is the point of the book, as Poleg explains in his introduction.
-His theme is ‘mediation’, how the Bible (the Latin Vulgate) was mediated to its audiences in variety of different but closely interrelated ways – oral, performative and material.
+His theme is ‘mediation’, how the Bible (the Latin Vulgate) was mediated to its audiences in a variety of different but closely interrelated ways – oral, performative and material.
 The point is that the complexity of the Bible itself is paralleled by the complexity of its transmission and reception.

 The first chapter (‘The Bible and liturgy’) explores the process by which the biblical narratives are recreated in the liturgy by means of elaborations, additions and interpretations, which thereby shape the medieval audience’s knowledge of biblical events.
 Poleg concentrates on the rituals of Easter and shows how liturgical re-enactment’s are grounded in the local landscape.
 The ‘locating’ of the Palm Sunday presentation of Christ’s entry into Jerusalem, for instance, involves clergy and congregation processing through the city gates or around the outside of the church.
 Among the paraphernalia of the ritual are the all-important ‘palms’ which are to be carried by the people.
 If you were high enough in the various social or clerical hierarchies, you got a genuine imported palm; if not, you made do with other foliage, such as yew or willow.
 (The present writer vividly remembers as a small schoolboy processing in and around the school building waving branches of ‘pussy’ willow).
 A particularly interesting section of this chapter deals with a manuscript fragment relating to the staging of the events of the third station of the cross during the Easter processions.
 Among various Latin texts in the manuscript is a speech in Middle English verse, ostensibly from the mouth of Caiaphas the high priest, who figures in the Gospel of John prophesying about Christ.
 (The form of the high-priest’s name used by Poleg – perhaps also in the manuscript? – is consistently Caiphas.)
 The speech, heavily influenced, as Poleg shows, by the commentary of William Durand, and given a light-hearted and even comical tone, is an allegorical exposition that links the liturgical paraphernalia of Palm Sunday with the personal devotion of the audience.
 Poleg surmises that this vernacular intervention survives from a wider but now almost invisible tradition.
 I am sure he is right and would love to know more about the circumstances of both composition and use.
 Poleg’s statement that the format allows ‘biblical allusion alongside comic performance’ (p.
 41) seems to me to raise more questions than it answers.
 How are we to envisage such a performance, and where?
 And is there any connection between this text and the mystery plays, which it resembles in its popular tone?
 As I recall, several of the play-cycles include episodes featuring Caiaphas (presented, however, as an unpleasant persecutor, not a prophet).